-Medicare does not pay for a carrier or lift for your mobility scooter, only the equipment itself.
+Medicare does not pay for a carrier or lift for your scooter, only the equipment.

 Can you use a mobility scooter if you’re not disabled?

 Yes, you can.
-This is because plenty of ailments necessitate using a mobility scooter that doesn’t leave a person fully disabled.
-However, in order to get Medicare to pay for one, it still has to fall under the category of being medically necessary.
+This is because plenty of ailments necessitate using a scooter that doesn’t leave a person fully disabled.
+However, getting Medicare to pay for one still has to fall under the medically necessary category.

 What are the qualifications for using a mobility scooter?

 There are a few steps before receiving approval for a mobility scooter: